yguel/scara_tutorial_ros2/README.md

 ## Exporting interfaces

 Next, `export_state_interfaces` and `export_command_interfaces` methods are called in succession.
 Their purpose is to create a handle to link the internal state/command variable with the ros2_control framework so that it can be accessed from any method.
-The `export_state_interfaces` method returns a vector of `StateInterface`, describing the `state_interfaces` for each joint.
+The `export_state_interfaces` method returns a vector of `StateInterface` describing the `state_interfaces` for each joint.
 The `StateInterface` objects are read only data handles that contain the interface name, interface type, and a pointer to a double data value of the internal state variable.
 For the `ScaraRobot`, the `export_state_interfaces` references `hw_states_position_` vector with the position state interface and is defined as follows:
 ```c++
 std::vector<hardware_interface::StateInterface> ScaraRobot::export_state_interfaces() {
     std::vector<hardware_interface::StateInterface> state_interfaces;